It might be a question you’ve never considered, but are you using safe dental floss?

 Dictionary.com defines nylon as: “A tough, lightweight, elastic synthetic polymer with a protein-like chemical structure, able to be produced as filaments, sheets, or molded objects.”

 Little pieces of nylon and petroleum can break off from your floss.
 The question is: where does it go?
 Do you swallow it?

 It’s not something the body can break down any more than nylon products can break down in a garbage dump.

 I don’t want that in my body—it reminds me of those toxic, plastic rings they find in the ocean.
 Where is it going?
 We aren’t sure.
 And we don’t know what’s happening to it later on.

 While where it goes in my body is important, I’m even more concerned about the way nylon and polyester impact the environment.

 Neither of these materials are biodegradable.
 We have no way of knowing the impact they have in dumps and landfills.

 Plus, the production of nylon creates chemicals that can pollute both the air and water.
 (9)

-I want to be clear here: nylon is not toxic in the same way Teflon is toxic to your body.
+I want to be clear here: nylon is likely not toxic in the same way Teflon is toxic to your body.
 I’m more uncomfortable with a) what we don’t know about nylon yet and b) the way its production hurts the environment.

 Do I really need to floss?